wilsonliaows/docs/developing-connectors/sdk/error-handling.md

 This can be used in a number of ways to improve usability for your custom connector.

 ### Input validation
-You can raise custom errors for inputs that violates some business logic.
+You can raise custom errors for inputs that violate some business logic.
 Let's use an example of a search action that tries to search for a **Contact** using a search action.
 You want to make sure that the user is searching for records with at least one search criteria.
 In this case, you will want to raise an error if there are no input values, instead of sending a request with no query parameters.

 ```ruby
 execute: lambda do |connection, input|